Formal Verification of Quantum Programs: Theory, Tools and Challenges: Formal Quantum Verification Methods

 The quantum-while language stands out because it does not define programs in terms of describing quantum circuits.
 This allows for an imperative approach for writing quantum programs, rather than the very low-level idea of constructing a circuit.
 Another feature to highlight is the use of measurement within the language.
 The \textbf{measure} command replaces the classical \textbf{if} statement and the \textbf{while} statement requires measurement on a set of qubits during each iteration.

+The Quantum Hoare Logic then extends the Hoare triple $\{P\} S\{Q\}$, where $S$ is a program written in the quantum-while language and $P, Q$ are quantum predicates (as defined in Section~\ref{sec:qwp}).
+However, these predicates are additionally upper bounded by the identity operator, $I$, and lower bounded by the zero operator $0$.
+They are bounded in that for any predicate $P$ (used in QHL), then for all density matrices $\rho$ we have $\tr(0\rho) \leq \tr(P\rho) \leq \tr(I\rho)$, thus $0 \leq \tr(P\rho) \leq 1$.

-The Quantum Hoare Logic then extends the Hoare triple $\{P\} S\{Q\}$ to handle the quantum-while language. {Inference rules can be used to create Hoare triples for quantum programs depending on the statement.
+Inference rules can be used to create Hoare triples for quantum programs depending on the statement.
 Beyond that, the notion of weakest precondition can be used to generate valid Hoare triples.
 If a desired postcondition is wanted, then rules can be used to find the weakest precondition for a program.
-The correctness of evaluating the Quantum Hoare Logic on a program and the condition that evaluation terminates (notions of partial and total correctness respectively) are given in \mbox{\cite{Ying11}}.}
+The correctness of evaluating the Quantum Hoare Logic on a program and the condition that evaluation terminates (notions of partial and total correctness respectively) are given in \mbox{\cite{Ying11}}.

-Work has continued on this logic over the last decade to further improve it and create an implementation, as will be seen in Section~\ref{sec:vqpls}.
+Work has continued on this logic over the last decade to further improve it and create an implementation, as will be seen in Section~\ref{lang:QHLProver}.
 As an example of an improvement to be made on the grammar, it is clear to see that there is no classical functionality defined.
 This prevents some quantum algorithms, such as Shor's algorithm \cite{Shor97}, being fully implemented within the quantum-while language.
-A recent work \cite{Feng20} has extended the quantum-while language to include classical variables and the logic has been reworked to show the extension is verifiable. {Another version of Quantum Hoare logic has been proposed in \mbox{\cite{Kakutani09}}, which is not designed around the usage of weakest precondition.
-Further, this other version verifies Selinger's QPL \mbox{\cite{selinger04}}, a quantum programming language based on flowcharts and featuring classical bits as well as \textbf{if} statements}.
+A recent work \cite{Feng20} has extended the quantum-while language to include classical variables and the logic has been reworked to show the extension is verifiable.
+Another version of Quantum Hoare logic has been proposed in \cite{Kakutani09}, which is not designed around the usage of weakest precondition.
+Further, this other version verifies Selinger's QPL \cite{selinger04}, a quantum programming language based on flowcharts and featuring classical bits as well as \textbf{if} statements.

-\begin{example} Here we give an example of using Quantum Hoare logic and the quantum weakest precondition to verify Deutsch's algorithm. \Paolo{Given $f:\{0,1\} \rightarrow \{0,1\}$}, recall that Deutsch's algorithm \Paolo{determines} the value of $f(0) \oplus f(1)$ \Paolo{with a single evaluation of $f$}. {It should be noted that this example does not make use of an ancillary qubit for the sake of simplicity.} We begin by writing Deutsch's algorithm in the quantum-while language:
+\begin{example} Here we give an example of using Quantum Hoare logic and the quantum weakest precondition to verify Deutsch's algorithm.
+Given $f:\{0,1\} \rightarrow \{0,1\}$, recall that Deutsch's algorithm determines the value of $f(0) \oplus f(1)$ with a single evaluation of $f$. {It should be noted that this example does not make use of an ancillary qubit for the sake of simplicity.} We begin by writing Deutsch's algorithm in the quantum-while language:

 Here, $H$ is the single-qubit Hadamard gate and $O_f$ is the quantum oracle defined by the matrix

 Further, the measurement operators $M$ consist of measurements on the computational basis: